Rock Bottom

 Margret Hunter's operation.
 Oak is a shareholder.
 This is how the B-story gets its legs.

 The Red Calm is not one place — it is a network.
 Margret Hunter owns it from Nassau.
 Sylvia Darrow manages the Tortuga branch.
-Sebastian Olsen and Jerry Oliver operate as ship masters within the organization.
-It is run with the kind of dry competence that makes it feel more like a merchant house than a brothel.
+It is run with the kind of dry competence that makes it feel more like a merchant house than anything else.

 The Narwhal / Treasure Maw